crs4/rocrate-validator/docs/4_how_it_works.rst

       - **Interactive Mode:** the system will prompt the user to select a profile from the list of candidate profiles if interactive mode is enabled (available only through the CLI)

       - **Non-Interactive Mode:** the system will use all candidate profiles for validation if interactive mode is not enabled.
+If no suitable profile is found, the system will use the base `ro-crate` profile as a fallback.

 3. **Profile Versioning**:
     - If the user does not specify a version of the profile, the validator will default to